State Railway of Thailand: Eastern HSR: Bangkok–U-Tapao Airport

 The SRT stated that the first tenders for the Eastern HSR line are expected to be tendered by May 2018 with a four-month auction period before the contract is awarded.
 The cost of the project was estimated to be over 200 billion baht, of which the Thai Government would fund 123 billion baht and the private sector estimated to contribute 90 billion baht.

 Two rival consortia vied for the airport link contract.
-The Charoen Pokphand (CP) Group-led consortium consisting of Italian-Thai Development, China Railway Construction Corporation Ltd, CH.
+The Charoen Pokphand (CP) Group-led consortium consisting of Italian-Thai Development, China Railway Construction Corporation Limited, CH.
 Karnchang, and Bangkok Expressway and Metro, won the project with a 224 billion baht bid in December 2018.
 Their winning bid is valid until 8 November 2019.
 Until 16 October 2019, the consortium had refused to sign the contract, citing land expropriation and eviction problems and the consortium's request that the government share the risk in the project.
 Negotiations were further complicated by the resignation of the entire board of the State Railway.
 On 16 October 2019, news reports announced that the CP consortium intends to sign the rail deal on 25 October.
 Tanit Sorat, Vice-chairman of the Employers' Confederation of Thai Trade and Industry, said that the contract signing delays are "...unlikely to affect the project because the government will carry out the project smoothly.
 The project was eventually approved in October 2019 as a public private partnership between the Thai government and Charoen Pokphand/China Railway Construction Corporation.
 The assets will revert to state ownership after 50 years.